Sir William Robertson, 1st Baronet: Later life

 Robertson was colonel of the 2nd Dragoons (Royal Scots Greys) from 9 March 1916 and colonel of the 3rd/6th Dragoon Guards from 31 December 1925.
-He became Colonel of the Royal Horse Guards in 1928; this made him Gold Stick and a member of the Royal Household.
+He succeeded Haig, who had died suddenly, as colonel of the Royal Horse Guards in January 1928; this made him Gold Stick and Silver Stick and a member of the Royal Household.
 He was advanced to Knight Grand Cross of the Royal Victorian Order in 1931.

 On retirement Robertson's life savings had been a mere £600 (just over £20,000 at 2014 prices).
 He became chairman of the Brewers' Trustees and a director of British Dyestuffs Corporation as well as President of the British Legion.
 He became a director of the British Palestine Corporation and of the London General Omnibus Company – forty years later he was still remembered for his efforts on behalf of the men's welfare.
 Despite having made gifts to members of his family, on his death he left a modest fortune of £49,000 (almost £3,000,000 at 2014 prices).

 Although not a pacifist, in his later years Robertson often spoke out against the cost – both financial and human – of war.
 His interests were fishing, shooting and golf.
 Early in 1933 he told Edmonds that his chief regret was that he had never had a command in the field.
 He died from a thrombosis on 12 February 1933, aged 73.
 Mount Robertson in the Canadian Rockies and Sir William Robertson High School in his birth village, Welbourn, were named after him.

-His body was buried at Brookwood Cemetery.
+He was buried at Brookwood Cemetery.

 Personality and assessments

 Robertson was a man of strong physique and physical presence, admired by the King for his rise from humble origins.
 He had a prodigious memory and was very quick on the uptake, sometimes interrupting briefings with: "yes, I have got that, get on to the next point".
 However, although he could be amusing company off duty, as he rose the career ladder his brusque manner, possibly adopted to assert his authority, became more marked, even with superiors.
 "I've 'eard different" was a favourite retort to politicians who made military suggestions.

 Churchill later wrote that Robertson "was an outstanding military personality.
-His vision as a strategist was not profound … he had no ideas of his own, but a sensible judgement negative in bias" but he also commented that Robertson "had never himself at any time led even a troop in action, and whose war duties involved him in no more risk than many clerks".
+His vision as a strategist was not profound ... he had no ideas of his own, but a sensible judgement negative in bias", but he also commented that Robertson "had never himself at any time led even a troop in action, and whose war duties involved him in no more risk than many clerks".
 Hankey wrote that "he knew what he wanted and he nearly always got his own way".

 In October 1918 Foch told Derby that Robertson was "a far sounder man than Wilson" with a greater grasp of strategic detail, but less able to keep the British Cabinet on side.
 Foch had earlier told Spears "Robertson builds small, but he builds solid".